Jürgen Kuczynski: Education

-Despite his Communist sympathies, in October 1925 Kuczynski went to work at the Bett, Simon & Company bank as an intern, where he did well and was rapidly promoted up the corporate ranks.
-Kuczynski was soon donating some of his pay earned at the bank to the German Communist Party, the irony of which did not escape him.
+Despite his communist sympathies, in October 1925 Kuczynski went to work at the Bett, Simon & Company bank as an intern, where he did well and was rapidly promoted up the corporate ranks.
+Kuczynski was soon donating some of his pay earned at the bank to the Communist Party of Germany (Kommunistische Partei Deutschlands, abbreviated KPD), the irony of which did not escape him.
 In 1926, he published his first book and began to contribute articles to the journal Finanzpolitische Korrespondenz where his left-wing views were readily apparent.
-Through his parents, he became active in the League for Human Rights, a front organisation for the German Communist Party run by Willi Münzenberg who soon became a major intellectual influence on the younger Kuczynski.
+Through his parents, he became active in the League for Human Rights, a front organisation for the KPD run by Willi Münzenberg who soon became a major intellectual influence on the younger Kuczynski.
 Besides Münzenberg, Kuczynski met other prominent people who were members of the League such as Albert Einstein, Ludwig Quidde, and Carl Mertens.
 At a showing of the 1925 Soviet film Battleship Potemkin, Kuczynski met the Soviet cultural minister Anatoly Lunacharsky and the economist Yevgeny Varga, who became one of Kuczynski's closest friends.

 In 1926 he traveled to the United States as a research student, undertaking post-graduate studies at the Brookings Institution in Washington, DC.
 He followed this with work leading the economic department of the American Federation of Labor until 1929, gaining practical experience.
 In 1927, his father visited the Soviet Union and was astonished to be asked if he was in any way related to the J. Kuczynski who had written the "excellent" articles on the problems of modern capitalism in the Finanzpolitische Korrespondenz.
 In the same letter, the older Kuczynski advised his son to start learning Russian because what he had seen in the Soviet Union had left him convinced that "Soviet Russia is the future".